ibm-cloud-docs/containers/cs_regions.md

     *   [Increasing the availability of your app](/docs/containers?topic=containers-app#increase_availability).

 3. When you initiate cluster management actions, such as using [`ibmcloud ks` commands](/docs/containers?topic=containers-cs_cli_reference#cs_cli_reference), basic information about the cluster (such as name, ID, user, the command) is routed through the global endpoint.

+### Free clusters
+{: #regions_free}

+Free clusters are limited to specific locations.
+{: shortdesc}

+**Creating a free cluster in the CLI**: Before you create a free cluster, you must target a region by running `ibmcloud ks region-set`.
+Your cluster is created in a metro within the region that you target: the Sydney metro in `ap-south`, the Frankfurt metro in `eu-central`, the London metro in `uk-south`, or the Dallas matro in `us-south`.
+Note that you cannot specify a zone within the metro.

+**Creating a free cluster in the {{site.data.keyword.Bluemix_notm}} console**: When you use the console, you can select a geography and a metro location in the geography.
+You can select the Dallas metro in North America, the Frankfurt or London metros in Europe, or the Sydney metro in Asia Pacific.
+Your cluster is created in a zone within the metro you choose.

 <br />